SQream/sqream_docs/reference/cli/sqream_console.rst

    starting master server in single_host mode ... sqream_single_host_master is up and listening on ports:   4105,4108

-Listing active master nodes and worker nodes
+Listing active master nodes and workers
 ***************************************************

 .. code-block:: console